makersacademy/chitter-challenge/USER_STORIES.md

 | Controller  | Get data from the model and put in the view | Render chitter data into to the view

 # Instructions to connect to local server:
-- cd /Users/elliottzaki/Desktop/Projects/chitter-challenge
+- cd /Users/elliottzaki/Desktop/Projects/chitter-challenge.
 - Open a seperate terminal and type rackup on the command line.
-- On your browswer, connect to localhost(9292)
+- On your browser, connect to localhost(9292).

 # Database creation instructions:
 - brew install postgresql